Creative Writing BA(Hons) (Online)

 You'll experiment with form and prompts, embrace the art of reading as a writer, and learn how to connect with a vast range of audiences.

-The course will prepare you to join the global creative writing marketplace, equipped with specialist knowledge, an adaptable skill set, and a clear vision of your place within the market.
+This online degree will prepare you to join the global creative writing marketplace, equipped with specialist knowledge, an adaptable skill set, and a clear vision of your place within the market.

 Course study options